Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments

 \section{Introduction}

 Complex computer simulation experiments, whose computational expense may restrict evaluation budgets, require effective surrogate models (or ``emulators'') that may stand in place of true simulation evaluations at unobserved inputs.
 A good surrogate model should provide accurate predictions with appropriate uncertainty quantification (UQ) at a computational cost significantly less than that of the true simulator \citep{santner2003design,gramacy2020surrogates}.
 It should also: (i) effectively leverage all available training data and (ii) facilitate downstream tasks such as active learning, calibration, and optimization.
 While deep Gaussian processes \citep[DGPs;][]{damianou2013deep} have been gaining traction as surrogates for nonstationary computer experiments \citep{sauer2023deep}, there are still situations where they fall short on these latter two tasks.
-In this work we advance DGPs as surrogates through the incorporation of gradients.
+In this work we advance DGPs as surrogates by incorporating gradients in two ways.
+First, we use gradient-enhancement to improve DGP predictions by conditioning on observed gradients.
+Second, we obtain posterior predictions of the DGP's gradient (which may or may not be gradient-enhanced).
 Upgrading the DGP to enable gradient-enhancement will facilitate task (i) when the computer simulation is able to return gradient information, which is common in physics and engineering applications thanks to adjoint solvers \citep[e.g.,][]{othmer2014adjoint,wang2015application,jacobson2021adjoint}.
-Upgrading the DGP to return posterior predictions of the gradient at unobserved inputs will facilitate task (ii), particularly if the downstream task requires gradient-based numerical optimization of an acquisition function.
+Upgrading the DGP to return predictions of the gradient at unobserved inputs will facilitate task (ii), particularly if the downstream task requires gradient-based numerical optimization of an acquisition function.